 Retiring to Madeira might be the best idea of your life if it’s the island lifestyle you are looking for.

-Madeira has received the World Travel Award as the “best island destination of Europe” for seven out of eight years in succession.
+Madeira has received the World Travel Award as the “best island destination of Europe” for seven out of eight consecutive years.

 Madeira offers a range of favorable conditions that make it one of the best places in Portugal to retire to.

-Moreover, Madeirans are renowned for their hospitality and many people speak English, German or French.
-While learning Portuguese will ease integrating into the island seamlessly, one can quite comfortably get by speaking English.
+Moreover, Madeirans are renowned for their hospitality, and many people speak English, German, or French.
+While learning Portuguese will help you integrate into the island community more easily, one can quite comfortably do so by speaking English.

 Various regional and international surveys find Funchal, the capital city of Madeira, on top of the list of cities with the best quality of life.
 It is a “Little Big City” that offers a cosmopolitan life without the stress and traffic associated with bigger cities.